MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/How-to-Suspend-Monitoring-Temporarily-by-Using-Maintenance-Mode.md

 ---
-title: How to Suspend Monitoring Temporarily by Using Maintenance Mode ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: e929ecc9-ad1f-46f6-bb93-9e0aa02580b2
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
+title:  How to Suspend Monitoring Temporarily by Using Maintenance Mode ms.technology:  operations-manager ms.assetid:  e929ecc9-ad1f-46f6-bb93-9e0aa02580b2
 ---

 # How to Suspend Monitoring Temporarily by Using Maintenance Mode
 Maintenance mode in Operations Manager enables you to avoid any alerts or errors that might occur when a monitored object, such as a computer, a SQL database, or distributed application, is taken offline for maintenance.
 Maintenance mode suspends the following features: